 At Crimcheck, our commitment is towards ensuring that our clients make the best hiring decisions possible.
 As such, we provide professional pre-employment criminal background checks to enable companies to make informed decisions.

-Our criminal background checks are conducted by professional Investigative Consultants.
+Our criminal record checks are conducted by professional Investigative Consultants.
 These consultants are trained in unraveling the tricks applicants often use to hide their background information.
 They sift through a variety of records and documents to provide thorough, in-depth, detailed and holistic background reports.

 Thanks to our 27+ years in the industry, we have perfected a system of providing high-quality online background checks, within the shortest time possible, and in full compliance of the FCRA and other related legislations.

-We conduct background checks for different categories of offences including misdemeanors, felonies and federal offences.
+We conduct criminal background checks for different categories of offenses including misdemeanors, felonies and federal offenses.
 Each of these categories is briefly explained below:

 At Crimcheck, we conduct misdemeanor record searches at an applicant’s city of residence.
-We search a number sources including court records, public databases, and prison records, among others.
+We search a number of sources including court records, public databases, and prison records, among others.
 We also conduct searches in the applicant’s previous areas of residence stretching up to seven years.

 A felony is generally considered a more serious offense than a misdemeanor.
-Felonies typically have punishments ranging from incarceration for one year, to life imprisonment.
+Felonies typically have punishments ranging from incarceration for one year up to life imprisonment.
 Felonies usually have classifications, depending on the severity of the offense.